Portland Dog Bite Lawyer

 Being injured by a dog can be jarring and scary.
 It is challenging to know what to do after facing a severe injury from a dog bite.
 It is important that you call for emergency medical services, if necessary.
 We also recommend requesting a police officer to come to the accident scene to file a police report.
 If you do not need emergency services, we still recommend immediately going to a hospital or urgent care.
 Undergoing a thorough medical evaluation will help you establish your legal compensation claim.
 It is important that you do not admit fault unintentionally and that you tell your doctor all of these symptoms you are experiencing.

-After you receive medical treatment, we recommend contacting an experienced Portland personal injury lawyer.
+After you receive medical treatment, we recommend contacting an experienced personal injury lawyer in Portland.
 At DuBois Law Group, we have successfully represented many clients in personal injury cases, and we offer new clients a free consultation so you can get to know us and learn more about how we can fight for you.
 Skilled dog bite injury lawyers can help you build an effective case and make it as strong as possible before negotiating with the insurance company or defendant in a personal injury lawsuit.
 We will also take the following important steps to seek the compensation you deserve.

 Investigate the Dog and the Dog Owner